pronovic/hcoop-meetbot/docs/index.rst

 This plugin is distributed as a PyPI package.

-First, install Limnoria following the _instructions.
+First, install Limnoria following the instructions_.
 There are also more details under getting-started_.

 Choose a directory and run ``supybot-wizard`` to initialize a bot called ``meetbot``.
 Make sure to select ``y`` for the the question **Would you like to add an owner user for your bot?**.
 You will need to identify yourself to the bot to install the plugin.